growthbook/growthbook/packages/sdk-js/README.md

   variations: ["A", "B"],
 });

-// If user is part of the experiment console.log(inExperiment); // true or false
+// If user is included in the experiment console.log(inExperiment); // true or false

 // The index of the assigned variation